-Phytotoxicity occurs when substance causes a toxic effect on plants.
+Phytotoxicity occurs when a substance causes a toxic effect on plants.
 For an elaborate discussion, refer to our blog post.

 *Improper use: Applying off label brands, overdosing plants with chemicals, and applying concentrations that are too high.